-Delicious gluten-free pumpkin muffins are made with simple, wholesome ingredients.
-They are healthy, low carb and very filling!
+Delicious keto pumpkin muffins are made with simple, wholesome ingredients.
+They are healthy, tasty, and very filling!

-What flour to use in gluten-free pumpkin muffins
+What flour to use in keto pumpkin muffins

 I prefer to use foil liners when baking with coconut flour.
 It’s been my experience that coconut flour muffins tend to stick to paper liners, and even to silicone liners.